 The inspiration for my dissertation topic came from working with Oxfam GB and Refugee Council (UK) over the summer of 2017 on the role of UK family reunion laws on refugee integration and sense of belonging.
 It is very important to me that my philosophical work is responsibly informed by immigrant and refugee testimony, relevant empirical research, as well as ongoing discussions in humanitarian policy and international law circles.

-I recently participated in an interview about the first chapter of my dissertation, a version of which is forthcoming in Law and Philosophy.
+I recently participated in an interview about the first chapter of my dissertation, a version of which is now available in Law and Philosophy.
 The interview can be found online here.